KieranLitschel/GeneticSWEM/README.md

 ### XSWEM Package

 I am currently working on an open source implementation of SWEM-max (max-pooling SWEM) in TensorFlow, with an emphasis on the interpretability techniques discussed in the paper.
-I have had some ideas of how to make the model even more explainable, which I plan to include in the implementation.
+I have had some ideas of how to make the model even more interpretable, which I plan to include in the implementation.
 Development is at an early stage and currently the implementation is not flexible enough to completely replicate the model proposed here, but I plan to improve flexibility in the future to support this.
 You can check it out [here](https://github.com/KieranLitschel/XSWEM).